Tigrinya at SOAS Language Centre

 Tigrinya continues to be a major language of Ethiopia, along with Amharic and Oromo.
 It belongs to the same language family as Amharic (Semitic), a family that includes Arabic and Hebrew.
 As with Amharic, Tigrinya is written using the traditional writing system known as the fidel, which is syllabic rather than truly alphabetic in nature.
 Tigrinya is held to be closer in structure to Ge’ez, the ancient language of Ethiopia, than is the case with Amharic.

 Within Eritrea, four languages are widespread across the various ethnolinguistic groups: Tigrinya, Arabic, Italian and English.
 The presence of Italian is a testament to Italian ambitions in ‘Abyssinia’ from the late 19th Century through to World War II, whilst the presence of Arabic dates from a much earlier period and reflects the extensive and complex pattern of trade around the Red Sea and the spread of Islam to the African mainland.

 The word ‘Eritrea’ predates even Islam, however, and attests to the importance of this part of the world in antiquity: it comes from the ancient Greek Ἐρυθραία (‘the red one’).
 The study of Tigrinya is the first step to being able to appreciate a fascinating history and culture little known outside of the Horn of Africa.
 The SOAS Language is proud to make Tigrinya accessible for the first time as a scheduled course within its portfolio of languages.

 The SOAS Language Centre can offer the following course in Tigrinya:

-- Introduction to Tigrinya (not available in autumn 2014)
+- Introduction to Tigrinya (Not currently available)